 Director of Community in Michigan, U.S. Green Building Council

 At USGBC, Emile Lauzzana works to transform the way buildings and communities are designed, built and operated, enabling an environmentally and socially responsible, healthy, and prosperous environment that improves the quality of life.
 Lauzzana previously served as the Director of Energy and Sustainability at Detroit Public Schools where he was responsible for the oversight of $20 million annual utility budget for 96 schools and 12 support facilities.
 Lauzzana launched the DPS Go Green Challenge to incentivize schools to undertake sustainability projects and the development of the district’s Sustainability Management Plan.
-Lauzzana is a licensed architect and LEED-accredited green building professional.
-He has taught building science and sustainable design at the University of Michigan and Eastern Michigan University.
-Improvements that he and his wife made to their own home were featured on the annual National Solar Homes Tour.
-He received his bachelor's degree in history and master's degree in architecture from the University of Michigan.
+Lauzzana is a licensed architect and LEED-accredited green building professional, and has taught building science and sustainable design at the University of Michigan and Eastern Michigan University.

 Curator of Education, Cranbrook Art Museum

 In summer 2013, Kelly Lyons joined the Cranbrook Educational Community to serve as Curator of Education for the Cranbrook Art Museum, including outreach efforts for engaging both young and adult learners with a focus on art, architecture, and design.
-Prior to joining Cranbrook, Kelly held teaching, outreach, and administrative positions at the School of Architecture at Carnegie Mellon University.
 She has developed and collaborated on the execution of curricular materials, teacher training, and programs related to K-12 architecture education, and taught collegiate courses on architectural pedagogy.
-Kelly holds a Bachelor of Architecture from Carnegie Mellon University, where she double majored in Philosophy and minored in Design; she also holds a M.S. in Education from Duquesne University.
-She is currently pursuing a Ph.D. in Architecture at Carnegie Mellon, focusing on K-12 architectural education.
-Kelly serves as a Director for the Association of Architecture Organizations AAO, Co-Chair of AAO’s Architecture + Design Education Network, and on the Historic Districts Commission in Rochester Hills, MI.
+She is currently pursuing a Ph.D. in Architecture at Carnegie Mellon University, focused on K-12 architectural education.
+Kelly is the Director for the Association of Architecture Organizations AAO, Co-Chair of AAO’s Architecture + Design Education Network, and is on the Historic Districts Commission in Rochester Hills, MI.

 Dean, College of Architecture and Design, Lawrence Technological University